clojure/tools.namespace/README.md

 ### Managed Lifecycle

 The second rule for making your application reload-safe is having a consistent way to **start and stop the entire system**.
-I like to do this with a protocol implemented by each major component in the system, but smaller applications can probably get along fine with just a pair of functions.

-The point is that you need a convenient way to destroy all the built-up state of your application and then *recreate it from scratch*.
-The "stop" function should stop any running processes, release all external resources, and zero-out any internal state.
-The "start" function should create internal state, acquire resources, and start processes.
+The "start" function should:

+- Acquire stateful resources such as sockets, files, and database connections

+- Start threads or background processes

+- Initialize application state such as caches or counters

+- Return an object encapsulating the state of the application

+The "stop" function should take the state returned by "start" as an argument and do the opposite:

+- Close or release stateful resourecs

+- Stop all background processes

+- Clear out application state

-It might take a few tries to get it right, but once you have a working start/stop you can have a workflow like this:
+It might take a few tries to get it right, but once you have working start and stop functions you can have a workflow like this:

 Step 1.
 Start up a REPL.

 Step 2.
 Load the app:

-    user=> (use 'clojure.tools.namespace.repl)
+    user=> (require '[clojure.tools.namespace.repl :refer [refresh]])
     user=> (refresh)
-    user=> (def my-app (create-application))
+    user=> (def my-app (start-my-app))
-    user=> (start my-app)

 Step 3.
 Test it out.